zhrispineda/Settings-visionOS/README.md

 ## Contributing
 Contributions such as pull requests that help make the app more accurate and better optimized are always welcome.
+Issues are also encourage to raise awareness to certain issues, inconsistencies, or questions about the project.

 ## Disclaimers
 - This app is a recreation of one of Apple's own apps and its designs.
 - All assets such as icons including those of Apple's and the Bluetooth symbol are not my own in any way.
 - This personal project started on January 2, 2024.
 Feel free to look through the commit history to see the project evolve from a single view to its current state.
+- **Some code may not be best practice and may not be optimal as I am relatively new to Swift and SwiftUI.**

+## To Do
+- Add pop to root functionality in the sidebar
+- Make use of NSUserDefaults for saving and loading basic data
+- Make use of Bindings or a Model to keep persistent data across views and app sessions